Control, flexibility and transferability

 You can open an Ivy InvestEd 529 Plan with as little as $250 per fund, and subsequent investments do not have a limit.
 You can also start with only $150 per fund and subsequently, a minimum of $50 per month, if you establish an automatic monthly investment or Automatic Investment Service (AIS).
 Additionally, if you establish an account through payroll deduction or salary deferrals, there are no account minimums.
 Periodic investment programs like AIS cannot guarantee a profit or protect against investment loss in a declining market.

-Before investing, investors should consider the investment objectives, risks, charges and expenses associated with the Ivy InvestEd Plan carefully before investing.
+Before investing, investors should carefully consider the investment objectives, risks, charges and expenses of the Ivy InvestEd 529 Plan.
 This and other information is found in the InvestEd Portfolios prospectus, and the Ivy Funds prospectus, the Ivy InvestEd 529 Plan Program Overview, and the InvestEd 529 Plan Account Application.
-Please encourage your clients to read the prospectus carefully before investing.
-An investor should also consider, before investing whether the investor’s or designated beneficiary’s home state offers any state tax or other benefits that are only available for investments in such state’s 529 college savings plan.
+All of these items are available from these links or from a financial advisor.
+Please read the prospectus carefully before investing.

 Non-residents or tax-payers of states other than Arizona should consider participating in the 529 plan(s) available in their state of residence as such plan(s) may offer more favorable state income tax or other benefits than those offered under the Ivy InvestEd 529 Plan.
 Please consult your tax advisor regarding your personal tax situation.